Trulance for CIC

 a week on average

-Before entering the study, patients had around one complete spontaneous bowel movement (with a sensation of complete evacuation) in 3 weeks.
+Before entering the study, patients had around one complete bowel movement (bowel movement resulting in feeling completely empty) in 3 weeks.

 Icon of calendar with check mark Icon of calendar with check mark Icon of calendar with check mark

-3 complete spontaneous bowel movements a week on average
+3 complete bowel movements a week on average*

 Icon of 24-hour clock

-Trulance can help provide relief from your constipation in as little as 24 hours
+Trulance can help provide relief from your chronic constipation in as little as 24 hours*

 Icon of continuous relief